 With such a strong inspiration, in less than 10 years, the production of this factory has increased a lot and the total amount of brewed products has since exceeded the level of fifty items.
 In addition to the traditional Czech lager beer, we can count on the brewery to also develop top fermentation beers, deserving the structure to have already been awarded three times with the Czech Republic Mini Brewery of the Year prize (2015, 2018 and 2019).

-Clock company really started to develop the maturing of its beer in oak barrels, surely in order to provide a proper style and taste and following this initiative, the new brand Fenetra has been created.
+Moreover, since 2019, the brewery has been able to produce a minimum daily volume of 30 hl of this precious juice.
+Not to mention that lately the Clock company really started to develop the maturing of its beer in oak barrels, surely in order to provide a proper style and taste and following this initiative, the new brand Fenetra has been created.
 For your information, the vast majority of these beers mature for months in wooden barrels, such as Cognacs (read our article here) or Whiskys, and then slowly ferment in their bottles.
 As a matter of fact, this product needs a lot more time and care, for an unpredictable result, only appreciable at the last moment.

 Back again with a pillar of the renewal of the local beer industry, Konrad Pivovar Hols Vratislavice was founded in 1948, in a quarter of the Liberec city.
 Proud of the discovery of a spring in 1862, this area, located on the left bank of the Nisa river, got involved in the mineral water industry and the spa business, undoubtedly providing a premium source for breweries (photo credits: Konrad).